Nkfree/Partyhealth/README.md

 ## Known problems:
 Feel free to tell me, I don't know if I'll be able to solve them though.

-You can't turn off health-messaging for only one specific person, yet.

 ## Credits